-The workshop is hosting high-level speakers from First Abu Dhabi Bank (FAB), Bank Muscat, and Bank of Africa More than 200 senior officials will attend the workshop, representing central banks and a wide spectrum of regional and global financial institutions
+The workshop will host leading banks from United Arab Emirates and Kingdom of Saudi Arabia that will share their experiences of Buna More than 200 senior officials will attend the workshop, representing central banks and a wide spectrum of regional and global financial institutions

 Latest Arab World's Economic News and Financial Status

 - of the Arab Monetary Fund

 - Sep 29, 2022

 The events and workshops organized by the Arab Monetary Fund

 Committees and Work Groups emanating from the Board of Governors of Arab Central Banks and Monetary Institutions